creative-workflow/haml-coffee/README.md

 ## Creative-Workflow - Addition

 The original code comes from https://github.com/martynjames/haml-coffee and is quick and dirty hacked for being a usable ruby-haml alternative.
-For this reason we implemented ``:inline-coffeescript`` for inline coffee script usage and ``:content-for`` functionality for complex templating within layouts blocks.
+For this reason we implemented ``:inline-coffeescript`` for inline coffee script usage and ``:content-for`` functionality for complex templating within layout blocks.

 ## Original Description